Reconstructing HI power spectrum with minimal parameters using the dark matter distribution beyond halos: Simulation

 In a practical observation, we will see the 21-cm line signal as the difference of the temperature between the source and the background radiation, and observe it as emission or absorption lines.
 The intensity of radio wave we observe can be translated to the brightness temperature as \citep[e.g.,][]{Field1958}

-where $\nu_0=1420.4057 {\rm MHz}$ is the rest frame frequency of the 21-cm line, $\tau_{\nu_0}$ is the optical depth of the {\HI} cloud, $\temp{S}$ is the spin temperature of the neutral hydrogen, and $\temp{\gamma}(z)$ is CMB temperature as the backlight.
-The optical depth which is the absorption coefficient integrated over the path-length can be expressed in the following formula,
+where $\nu_0=1420.4057 {\rm MHz}$ is the rest frame frequency of the 21-cm line, $\tau_{\nu_0}$ is the optical depth of the {\HI} cloud, $\temp{S}$ is the spin temperature of the neutral hydrogen, and $\temp{\gamma}(z)$ is CMB temperature as the backlight. \RAm{The optical depth which is the absorption coefficient integrated over the path-length can be expressed in the following formula,

-where $n_{\HI}$ is the \HI\ number density, and the $dv_{\parallel}/dr_{\parallel}$ term is the velocity gradient of the source along the line-of-sight which is caused by both the Hubble expansion and the peculiar velocity of the cloud.
-We omit the latter since they are negligibly small.
-Since the optical depth is small enough, the differential brightness temperature can be rewritten as
+where $n_{\HI}$ is the \HI\ number density, and $dv_{\parallel}/dr_{\parallel}$ is the velocity gradient of the source along the line of sight, which is the sum of the Hubble parameter $H(z)$ and the gradient of the peculiar velocity ($dv_{\parallel}/dr_{\parallel}=H(z)+\Delta H$).
+This is induced by the redistribution of the emission due to the Doppler effect and blurs the line profile.
+The broadening effect associated with the peculiar velocity, $\Delta H$ is widely thought to be small compared to the Hubble expansion and from the simulation we see that $\langle \Delta H/H\rangle = 1.0\times 10^{-5} \,^{+0.3}_{-0.04}$.
+Therefore, we omit the effect of peculiar velocity and replace $dv_{\parallel}/dr_{\parallel}\simeq H(z)$.} Since the optical depth is small enough, the differential brightness temperature can be rewritten as

 If we ignore the peculiar velocity, the \HI\ density and the spin temperature only fluctuate spatially in the differential brightness temperature.

 The spin temperature $\temp{S}$ is determined by three physical processes, and is expressed by using the temperatures that characterise each of them as follows \citep{Field1958}: